utrera1695/totalenvios-calculadora/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ### change url api in `src/providers/api` to connect to apiRest
+### build project, upload to the server directory to be able to insert in the main web

 ## Available Scripts